 - Video analytics

-This list is very specific to the commercial security camera system components.
+This list is very specific to the components of a security camera system for businesses.
 However, this can also be a part of your loss prevention system, which includes many of the other pieces of hardware you might expect to see, such as your POS, RFID tags and gates, and so on.

 Business security cameras